UmrahJaved/hangman/README.md

-# hangman
+# Hangman

-Run Project using command: python main.py (in terminal)

 Description of Project: Creating a Hangman game in Python

+Prequisites:
+- Python 3.9
+- OOPs
+- Loops
-Project Editor: PyCharm (IDE)
+- Project Editor: PyCharm (IDE)

-Knowlege used in project: Loops, OOPs,

 Timeline:26/01/2022 16:30

-It was fun to combined the concept which we have learnt at BeCode so far.
-Looking forward for the feedback.
+Creating a simple game to be played by the users in terminal.
+The project includes the knowledge of Class, objects, methods, lists, terminal all together.